+There are several options and opportunities when recruiting and hiring faculty at Lehigh.
 Department Chairpersons and Deans should consult these guidelines when a top candidate or current tenure-track faculty member indicates that their partner or spouse seeks employment at Lehigh or elsewhere within commuting distance.
 An important way to increase faculty career flexibility and improve work/life balance is to assist faculty partners/ spouses in identifying positions close to Lehigh.

 The following discussion provides guidelines for:

 Share this information with all candidates when they are invited to interview; however, do not ask candidates directly about whether they are part of a dual career couple.
 Such information is private and not relevant to evaluating a candidate.
-If a candidate volunteers such information, you may discuss Lehigh's dual-career programs but you should allow the candidate to take the lead regarding how much he/she wishes to share about a partner/ spouse.
+If a candidate volunteers such information, you may discuss Lehigh's dual-career program, but you should allow the candidate to take the lead regarding how much he/she wishes to share about a partner/ spouse.

 It is important to proceed with the interview and offer process to the primary candidate even if the possibility of an appointment for the partner/ spouse is not yet clear, or the credentials of the partner/ spouse are unsuited for a position at the university.
 Do not discriminate against a candidate because of a dual career situation.
 The decision to accept or reject an offer should be made by the candidate.